Haven't Got Time for the Pain: Lyrics and music

 The song, composed in the key of G major, contains a ii-V-I progression common in R&B and jazz.
 AllMusic critic Joe Viglione described "Haven't Got Time for the Pain" as sounding like a sequel to "The Right Thing to Do," from Simon's previous album No Secrets from 1972.
 The lyrics state that after a new, wonderful person has entered the singer's life, she no longer has time or reason for suffering over past lovers lost.
 According to author Sheila Weller, the lyrics reflect Simon's life at the time – she has no more use for "self-obsession" or "existential angst."
 Viglione describes Simon's vocals as being "perfectly in tune," and Weller describes the passion expressed by her "bleating voice" as undercutting the "vow of emotional peace" in the lyrics, which according to Weller "gives the song its edge."
 Instrumentation includes piano, played by Simon herself, drums and string instruments, plus acoustic guitar played by Simon's then-husband James Taylor.
 Viglione praises producer Richard Perry for "very cleverly accentuating Simon's emotions" by using classical instruments in the song.

 Simon was pregnant with her first child, Sally, during the recording sessions.
-The pregnancy prevented her from singing the highest notes of "Haven't Got Time for the Pain", so these notes were covered by a backing singer who sounded similar to Simon.
-The album was released with this uncredited replacement vocal, but after Sally was born in early 1974, Simon re-recorded the part, singing it herself for the 7-inch single release.
+The pregnancy prevented her from singing the highest notes of "Haven't Got Time for the Pain", so these notes were covered by backing singer Tasha Thomas for the album.
+Meanwhile, after Sally’s birth in early 1974, Simon re-recorded these notes, singing them herself for the 7-inch single release.
 The string-and-percussion outro at the end of the song was composed by cellist Paul Buckmaster and drummer Ralph MacDonald.
 Weller describes the string interlude as "operatic."